MicrosoftDocs/windows-dev-docs/windows-apps-src/networking/websockets.md

 # WebSockets

-WebSockets provide a mechanism for fast, secure, two-way communication between a client and a server over the web using HTTP(S).
+WebSockets provide a mechanism for fast, secure, two-way communication between a client and a server over the web using HTTP(S), and supporting both UTF-8 and binary messages.

 Under the [WebSocket Protocol](http://tools.ietf.org/html/rfc6455), data is transferred immediately over a full-duplex single socket connection, allowing messages to be sent and received from both endpoints in real time.
 WebSockets are ideal for use in multiplayer gaming (both real-time and turn-based), instant social network notifications, up-to-date displays of stock or weather information, and other apps requiring secure and fast data transfer.